IDB to sell control of Israel's largest supermarket

-JERUSALEM Israeli conglomerate IDB Holding IDBH.TA has agreed to sell its controlling stake in Super-Sol (SAE.TA) for 2.4 billion shekels ($656 million) ahead of new legislation aimed at boosting domestic competition, the company said on Wednesday.
+JERUSALEM Oct 12 Israeli conglomerate IDB Holding has agreed to sell its controlling stake in Super-Sol for 2.4 billion shekels ($656 million) ahead of new legislation aimed at boosting domestic competition, the company said on Wednesday.

 The buyers are British real estate investor Leo Noe and Isralom, a company owned by Canadian-American Matthew Bronfman and his partner Shalom Fisher, the statement said.